smart-transaction/lestnet/README.md

 ## Build and Deploy

+### Build on Local Workstation

 [!IMPORTANT] Currently the build is to be done on Linux machine only due to geth build process.
 Currently it doesn't support cross platform build.

 To build Docker images:
 1. Install Docker on your workstation, https://docs.docker.com/engine/install/
+1. Make sure that the necessary software installed, check at https://docs.optimism.io/builders/chain-operators/tutorials/create-l2-rollup#software-dependencies
-2. Run the script ./build_images.sh
+1. Run the script `./build_images.sh tutorials/chain`

-To deploy:
+### Build on Google Cloud Machine (recommended)

+### Deploy

 1. Install gcloud CLI on your workstation, https://cloud.google.com/sdk/docs/install
 1. Log into gcloud, https://cloud.google.com/sdk/gcloud/reference/auth/login
 1. Copy scripts install_docker.sh and deploy.sh on the gcloud vm "lestnetserver", into the home directory (there are different ways, not described here)